All posts by Norbert Mocsnik

 We’re excited to announce a new solution for Virtual Events that allows customers to host events online on the highly secure and reliable IBM Enterprise Video Streaming platform.
 This secure virtual event platform provides an out-of-the-box solution for creating customizable event websites, replacing a lot of manual work and dramatically reducing lead times.

 With the new Enterprise Video Streaming – Virtual Event solution with Microsite, customers can now easily create a fully functioning event website with built-in registration and event management capabilities in just a few minutes.
 This virtual event product can be used again and again for events of all sizes, easily scaling up or down depending on the scope of each subsequent event.
 Each virtual event has a start and end date, can span one or many days, and can support one or many online stages (live channels) at the same time.
-The new solution builds on Watson Media’s existing expertise in channel-based live video streaming.
+The new solution builds on IBM Video Streaming’s existing expertise in channel-based live video streaming.

 Virtual Events for Open or Private VIP Only Audiences